|Corda Network trust root||Document history|

 The CAs listed in this CPS are operated by:

-The CA maintains a repository which comprises its root and non-constrained subordinate certificates, Doorman certificate, current CP and CPS, and the most recent revocation information for certificates that it has issued.
+The CA maintains a repository which comprises the Trust Root Certificate (issued by CNF) and non-constrained subordinate certificates, Doorman certificates, the current CP and CPS, and the most recent revocation information for certificates that it has issued.

 The repository can be accessed at https://trust.corda.network/.